sakarayajitesh/Starbucks-Capstone-Project/report.md

 ### Justification

-As the model has 90% accuracy, if the model has been given the demographics of a person and an offer type it will give the correct output of wheather a person will respond to an offer or not.
+As the model has 90% accuracy, if the model has been given the demographics of a person and an offer type it will give the correct output of whether a person will respond to an offer or not.

 ## V. Conclusion